Opening log files

 Custom settings for different log files

-Merging log files
+Merging log files and exporting views

 If you want to merge multiple log files to one file for analysis, you can run this in a command prompt: